giorgibastos/giorgibastos/README.md

 ### 🌱 Currently Working On

 - Advanced Linux training and infrastructure automation
-- New Udemy course: *Infrastructure as Code with Ansible*
 - Homelab projects with monitoring, backups and IaC

 ---